Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.PhoneNumbers/README.md

 #### Manage single trunk

-SIP trunks can be managed separately.
-User can retrieve, set or delete a single trunk.
+SIP trunks can be managed separately by using the `SipRoutingClient` to retrieve, set or delete a single trunk.

 #### Retrieve single trunk